jscoq/jscoq/README.md

 ## How to Install/Build ##

+* _warning_: The build process takes more than 8GiB of RAM.
 * First, you need a dual 32/64 bits Ocaml toolchain.
 Get a recent opam and a multiarch gcc (`gcc-multilib` package in Debian/Ubuntu), then run: